wesleygomersall/MAS-seq_Variants-UMIs/README.md

 ## Output Files

-The primary output of the pipeline is a .tsv file containing paired genes and barcodes.
+The primary output of the pipeline is a .csv file containing paired genes and barcodes.
 The columns contain:

 * Barcode sequence
 * Barcode count